Seeed-Studio/wiki-documents/docs/Eagleye_530s.md

 **Software**

-Setting up a connection with the Eagleye530s Module can be done in a wired or wireless manner.
+Setting up a connection with the Eagleye 530s Module can be done in a wired or wireless manner.
 Here we choose to install PuTTY a free serial console.
 The software can be downloaded from http://www.putty.org/.
 Once downloaded go through the following steps:

 - Step 1.
 Open the device manager on the control panel.
 - Step 2.
 When using a PC install the USB to Serial driver.
 The driver can be found at the following location: (http://www.ftdichip.com/Drivers/CDM/CDM21218_Setup.zip).
 For other drivers please visit (http://www.ftdichip.com/Drivers/D2XX.htm).